RomeoMikeFox/angus/README.md

 This GitHub repository is used to share software releases, provide a user manual and allow users for bug reports.

+Source code remains closed for the time.
+It will eventually become public at a later stage.

 ## How to use
 Please refer to the [Wiki](https://github.com/RomeoMikeFox/angus/wiki) for instructions on requirements and how to use the software.